Working with research institutions to implement DORA

 • a process for monitoring process in embedding the principles against an initial baseline

-The guidance also actively encourages organisations to be proactive in sharing their learning and emerging good practice with each other and the wider community, including through DORA.
-The resources and activities being developed by DORA will be of enormous value in helping our institutions engage and share their experiences with other organisations around the world.
+The guidance also actively encourages organizations to be proactive in sharing their learning and emerging good practice with each other and the wider community, including through DORA.
+The resources and activities being developed by DORA will be of enormous value in helping our institutions engage and share their experiences with other organizations around the world.
 The HHMI-DORA meeting in October 2019 was a critical input to our guidance, which draws on some of the emerging exemplars and ideas that were highlighted by those who took part.

-Finally, we are clear in the guidance that work to implement DORA in organisations should be integrated into wider efforts to enhance research culture and promote good research practice.
+Finally, we are clear in the guidance that work to implement DORA in organizations should be integrated into wider efforts to enhance research culture and promote good research practice.
 We are coordinating our efforts to develop this guidance, with a broader campaign Wellcome is running to Reimagine Research Culture.

 Inviting feedback